openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp_ipsec/README.md

-# TE-18.6 gRIBI MPLS in UDP encapsulation for IPSec
+# TE-18.6 gRIBI MPLS in UDP encapsulation and decapsulation for IPSec

 Use the gRIBI applied ip entries from TE-18.1 gRIBI.
 Create AFT entries using gRIBI to match on next hop group in a network-instance and encapsulate matching packets with IPSec encryption in MPLS in UDP.